Anxiety Disorder Treatment

 Separation anxiety disorder is a type of anxiety disorder characterized by persistent and excessive fear related to being away from home or in unfamiliar places.
 It’s one of the most common types of childhood mental illness, affecting nearly 8 percent of children between the ages of 6 and 18.
 While every child experiences some degree of separation anxiety during early life, it usually goes away on its own without treatment.

-Separation anxiety disorder is also the most common mental health diagnosis in U.S. children that’s associated with specific medical conditions.
-These include diabetes, asthma, food allergies, and epilepsy.
+Separation anxiety disorder is also the most common mental health diagnosis in U.S. children that’s associated with specific medical or mental health conditions.
+These mental health disorders include diabetes, asthma, food allergies, and epilepsy.

 People with this type of anxiety disorder experience severe distress when they’re separated from their home, family members, or even pets to the point that it interferes with their ability to function normally in all areas of life.
 They may worry excessively about losing their loved ones or experience nightmares about separation.